jax-ml/jax/docs/developer.md

    has `custom_python_interpreter()` entry there, pointing to the version of Python you want to build.

-3) Run `bazel build @python_dev//:python_dev` to build Python interpreter.
-By default it will be built with GCC compiler.
-If you wish to build with clang, you need to set corresponding env variables to do so ( e.g. `--repo_env=CC=/usr/lib/llvm-17/bin/clang --repo_env=CXX=/usr/lib/llvm-17/bin/clang++`).
+3) Run `bazel build @python_dev//:python_dev -repo_env=HERMETIC_PYTHON_VERSION=3.12`
+   to build Python interpreter.
+Note, it is easy to confuse Python version used to conduct the build (which is needed for technical reasons and is defined by `HERMETIC_PYTHON_VERSION=3.12`) and the version of Python you are building (defined by whichever version you specified in `custom_python_interpreter()` on step 2).
+For build to succeed, please make sure that hermetic Python you choose to conduct the build already exists in your configuraiton (the actual version does not matter, as long as it is a working one).
+By default, Python binary will be built with GCC compiler.
+If you wish to build it with clang, you need to set corresponding env variables to do so ( e.g. `--repo_env=CC=/usr/lib/llvm-17/bin/clang --repo_env=CXX=/usr/lib/llvm-17/bin/clang++`).

 4) Check the output of the previous command.
 At the very end of it you will find a code snippet for `python_register_toolchains()` entry with your newly built Python in it.
-Copy that code snippet in your `WORKSPACE` file either right after  `python_init_toolchains()` entry (to add the new version of Python) or instead of it (to replace an existing version, like replacing 3.12 with custom built variant of 3.12).
+Copy that code snippet in your `WORKSPACE` file either right after  `python_init_toolchains()` entry (to add the new version of Python) or instead of it (to replace an existing version, like replacing `3.12` with custom built variant of `3.12`).
 The code snippet is generated to match your actual setup, so it should work as is, but you can customize it if you choose so (for example to change location of Python's `.tgz` file so it could be downloaded remotely instead of being on local machine).